MELScience/blog.melscience.com/en/2015-03-06-dna-based-technologies-that-will-soon-change-your-life.md

 ## DNA-based data storage

 We live in the age of Big Data, which is hard to appreciate unless we look at the numbers.
-By 2012, we’ve generated 2.7 Zettabytes of digital information (2,700,000,000,000 Gb), 90% of which — over the course of just 2 years.
+According to IMB, by 2012, we’ve generated 2.7 Zettabytes of digital information (2,700,000,000,000 Gb), 90% of which — over the course of just 2 years.
 Crazy, huh?
 Not really, if you compare it with the projected speed of 35 Zb per year starting 2020.